JetBrains/teamcity-documentation/topics/how-to.md

 ## Configure HTTPS for TeamCity Web UI

 TeamCity does not provide out-of-the-box support for HTTPS access (see [TW-12976](http://youtrack.jetbrains.com/issue/TW-12976#comment=27-348823)).
 It is highly recommended to set up a reverse proxy like Nginx or Apache in front of TeamCity that would handle HTTPS and use HTTP TeamCity server port as the upstream.
-HTTPS\-related configuration of the proxy is not specific for TeamCity and is generic as for any Web application.
-Make sure to configure the reverse proxy per [our recommendations](#Set+Up+TeamCity+behind+a+Proxy+Server) below.
+HTTPS-related configuration of the proxy is not specific for TeamCity and is generic as for any Web application.
+Make sure to configure the reverse proxy per [our recommendations](#Set+Up+TeamCity+behind+a+Proxy+Server).
 Generic web application best practices apply (like disabling http access to TeamCity at all).

 For small servers, you can set up HTTPS via the internal [Tomcat means](https://tomcat.apache.org/tomcat-8.5-doc/ssl-howto.html), but this is not recommended as it may significantly increase the CPU load.